zoli333/pont-exercises/03-ride-it/README.md

 Usage:

-  -register users into database,
+  - register users into database,
-  -log in / sign in as driver or passenger as your role.
+  - log in / sign in as driver or passenger as your role.
-  -you will be redirected to passenger.html or driver.html depending on which role you have passegner or driver.
+  - you will be redirected to passenger.html or driver.html depending on which role you have passegner or driver.
      Any car will be listed for you, when at least it has one driver or one passenger, else you won't see it.

 Completed:
   - ~refactor the java code put,post,delete~